sofiene-chouchen/microservice_project/README.md

 ![image!](Diagram1.jpg)

+# Technologies
+Markup :gRPC: Used for efficient communication between microservices.
+Markup :GraphQL: Implemented for flexible and efficient querying of data.
+Markup :REST: RESTful APIs are used for exposing the services to external clients.

 # USER MICROSERVICE

 Contains API related to creating A new USER and API end point to get this USER